CALIFORNIA EMPLOYER ADVISORY COUNCIL

-RVPs shall be removed from office on presentation to the Executive Board of a recall petition signed by three-fourths of the eligible EAC Representatives for their region or by a three-fourths majority vote of the Executive Board when any situation exists such as, but not limited to, failure to attend or send a designee to attend two consecutive scheduled CEAC meetings.
+RVPs may be removed from office on presentation to the Executive Board of a recall petition signed by three-fourths of the eligible EAC Representatives for their region or by a three-fourths majority vote of the Executive Board when any situation exists such as, but not limited to, failure to attend or send a designee to attend two consecutively scheduled CEAC meetings, including conference calls.

 SECTION 8.
 Meetings

 RVPs or their designated alternate shall attend all Executive Board meetings called by the President and meetings of the CEAC Committee(s) to which he/she has been assigned, by mutual consent of the individual RVPs and the CEAC President.
 Any person appointed by an RVP to serve as his/her designated alternate, shall have the power to vote in the place of the RVP, on any item presented.

 SECTION 9.
 Duties of RVPs